 You’ll then need to board a car ferry from Killini to the port of Poros in Kefalonia.
 The ferry takes around 1 hour 20 minutes and runs up to 4 times a day.
 Make sure you pre-book your taxi to coincide with ferry timetables.
 View the latest timetables and availability for your dates here.

 The journey is definitely worth doing with kids.
 Many families make the journey each year when island hopping with kids or while on a multi-centre holiday.

 You will ultimately know which mode of transport will work best for you and your family.
 In my opinion, the best way to get from Athens to Kefalonia island is by booking cheap flights in Advance.
 View cheap flight deals here.

 If you have a car with you, the best way is to drive to Killini and board the car ferry to Kefalonia.
 You can view the latest car hire deals here.
 If you don’t fancy flying and don’t have a car, a private transfer will be the best option.
 View private transfer prices and reviews from Athens to Killini here.

-However, you’re on a budget, you may also want to take the bus.
+However, if you’re on a budget, you may also want to take the bus.
 If you’re travelling by bus between Athens and Kefalonia with kids, consider an overnight stopover in Patras, the 3rd largest city in Greece with plenty to do for families.
 View accommodation in Patas here.
 There’s also the option to take a direct bus from Athens to Argostoli.